William Whitaker (equestrian)

+Career

-Whitaker is from a dynasty of show jumpers and horse trainers including his uncles Michael and John Whitaker.
+The son of Ian Whitaker, is from a dynasty of show jumpers and horse trainers including his uncles Michael and John Whitaker, and cousins, Donald, Robert and Ellen.

 In 2016 William Whitaker became the third member of his family, after uncles John and Michael, to win the British Jumping Derby at All England Jumping Course at Hickstead, having finished third and second in the previous years events.

 On 22 December 2018 Whitaker won the FEI Jumping World Cup at the Horse of the Year Show.
 Riding Utamaro D Ecaussines, the pair finished first after jumping a fast clear round in an eighteen strong jump off.

+In June 2025, he was involved in a three horse jump-off on Flamboyant III as his cousin Robert Whitaker ultimately became the fourth member of his family to triumph at the British Jumping Derby at Hickstead.
+William had also finished second on Flamboyant III in 2024.